JotaCe7/ai-codegen-agent/README.md

 ### Using the Web Interface

-1. Navigate to the Streamlit URL provided in your terminal.
+1. Navigate to the Streamlit URL provided in your terminal (usually `http://localhost:8501`).

 2. Enter your code generation task in the text area (e.g., "Create a function to sort a list of numbers").